reab5555/Entity-Reputation-Profiler/README.md

 Secondly, it uses natural language processing to preprocess and cluster the criticisms and praisings summaries from the fetched dataframe, then employs a GPT-based model to analyze the clustered text for deeper insights, facilitating an understanding of the prominent themes in the criticism and praising categories.
 Technically, the main innovation here is the use of large language models instead of previously common methods such as the Zero-Shot Classification.
 These models give us a level of accuracy that is unmatched by the 'old' models, as well as a natural language processing that understands small nuances in the texts, and identifies broad patterns and meanings.

 ### Advantages
-It is worth to notice that if one directly ask ChatGPT about major problems about a newley released product for example the results are not validated, nor we know its output sources.
+It is worth to notice that if one directly ask ChatGPT about major problems about a newley released product for example - the results cannot be validated, nor we know its output sources.
 A tool that extracts major advantages and disadvantages of a product for example from tweets, as opposed to directly asking ChatGPT, offers several distinct benefits:

 * Real-Time User Feedback: Tweets often reflect real-time user experiences and opinions.
 This immediacy captures the current public sentiment about a product, which can be more up-to-date than a pre-trained model like ChatGPT.